7 Tips to Lose Weight While You Sleep

 We recommend to eat dinner at least three hours before going to bed so your body has time to carry out all its digestive processes.

 A lot of diets fail because people eat fewer calories for breakfast and lunch, while exceeding what they need for dinner.

 5. Drink teasOne of the best weight loss habits you can get into before going to bed is to drink a cup of tea.

 They not only induce deeper sleep, but also help relax the body and soothe your appetite.

 While it’s not the best idea to exercise right before bedtime, it’s important to get some exercise each day, at least four hours before going to sleep.

 Physical activity relaxes your body, reducing stress and helping you continue to burn calories even as you rest.

-Light slows down the secretion of a hormone known as melatonin, which is released to help you relax and fall into deep sleep.
+Light slows down the secretion of a hormone known as melatonin, which your body releases to help you relax and fall into a deep sleep.

 If possible, try to avoid exposure to strong light sources in the hour before you go to bed.

-People who maintain a good sleeping environment have up to a 21% less risk of being obese, compared to those who sleep in places where there is an abundance of light.
+People who maintain a good sleeping environment have up to a 21% less risk of being obese, compared to those who sleep in places where there’s an abundance of light.